ccusrz/ia32-rle/README.md

-Written in AT&T assembly responding to the Intel IA32 processor running Windows 7.
+Written in AT&T assembly responding to the Intel IA32 processor/IA32 ISA running Windows 7.

 ## Approach